floydhub/floyd-docs/docs/guides/serving.md

 You can also view a complete example [here](https://github.com/floydhub/fast-style-transfer/blob/master/app.py).

 !!! important "Pay attention to Race Conditions!"
     The uswgi application server will spawn 2 workers (processes) for serving your application.
-This can be a source of race condition: remember to lock the resources every time you will need to write and read from them.
+This can be a source of race condition: remember to lock the disk resources every time you will need to write and read from them.

 ## Example: Deploying a Neural Style Transfer Model